inveniosoftware/training/04-running-invenio/README.md

   records   Records management.
   roles     Role commands.
-  routes    Show the routes for the app. run       Runs a development server. shell     Runs a shell in the app context. tokens    OAuth2 server token commands. users     User commands.
+  routes    Show the routes for the app. run       Run a development server. shell     Runs a shell in the app context. tokens    OAuth2 server token commands. users     User commands.